Recognizing Visibility Graphs of Polygons with Holes and Internal-External Visibility Graphs of Polygons: Introduction

 \section{Introduction}

 The visibility graph of a simple planar polygon is a graph in which there is a vertex for each vertex of the polygon and for each pair of visible vertices of the polygon there is an edge between their corresponding vertices in this graph.
-Two points in a simple polygon are internally (resp. externally) visible from each other if and only if their connecting segment completely lies inside (resp. outside) the polygon.
-In this definition, each pair of adjacent vertices on the boundary of the polygon are assumed to be visible from each other.
-This implies that we always have a Hamiltonian cycle in a visibility graph which determines the order of vertices on the boundary of the corresponding polygon.
-A polygon with holes has some non-intersecting holes inside the boundary of the polygon.
-In these polygons the area inside a hole is considered as the outside area and internal and external visibility graphs of such polygons are defined in the same way as defined for simple polygons.
+Two points in a simple polygon are internally (resp. externally) visible from each other when their connecting segment completely lies inside (resp. outside) the polygon.
+In this definition, each pair of adjacent vertices on the boundary of the polygon is assumed to be visible from each other.
+This implies that we always have a Hamiltonian cycle in a visibility graph which determines the order of vertices on the boundary of the underlying polygon.
+A polygon with holes has some non-intersecting holes inside its boundary.
+In these polygons, the area inside a hole is considered as the outside area.
+Then, internal and external visibility graphs of such polygons are defined in the same way as defined for simple polygons.
 In the visibility graph of a polygon with holes, we have the sequence of vertices corresponding to the boundary of each hole, as well.

 Computing the visibility graph of a given simple polygon has many applications in computer graphics~\cite{CG}, computational geometry~\cite{ghosh-book} and robotics~\cite{robot}.
 There are several efficient polynomial time algorithms for this problem~\cite{ghosh-book}.